Aslam97/react-fancy-switch/README.md

 # React Fancy Switch

-Simple React Fancy Switch Component without framer-motion. its customizable component that provides an elegant and interactive way to switch between multiple options.
-It's designed to be flexible, accessible, and easy to integrate into your React applications.
+React Fancy Switch is a customizable React component that provides an elegant and interactive way to switch between multiple options.
+It's designed to be flexible, accessible, and easy to integrate into your React applications, all without requiring framer-motion.

 ## Features

-- Supports both string and object-based options
+- Supports both primitive (string/number) and object-based options
 - Customizable styling for radio buttons and highlighter
 - Keyboard navigation support
 - Accessible design with proper ARIA attributes